Can Tuna and Salmon Be Used in Same Loaf Recipe?

 Garnish Ideas

-Garnish with parsley, dill, lemon zest, or sliced cherry tomatoes to enhance color and flavor in your tuna and salmon loaf recipe.
+Garnish with 1 tbsp chopped parsley, dill, lemon zest, or 4-5 sliced cherry tomatoes for vibrant color and tropical appeal.

 Side Dishes

-Pair with a green salad with lemon vinaigrette or steamed broccoli for a balanced, nutritious meal.
+Pair with a green salad with lemon vinaigrette, steamed broccoli, or roasted sweet potatoes for a balanced meal.
+Try our Salads for inspiration.

 Wine Pairings